metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 ## Falcons @ Bengals

 I think AJ Terrell leaving the game early did effect the Falcons plan in coverage, compelling them into more single-high coverage.

+This defensive line for the Bengals has been sensational.